More detailed overview per category :

 Pioneer CDJ-200 Display Layout

-4. Displays (3 digits) the time position (minutes).
+4. (3 digits) Time position (minutes)

-5. Displays (2 digits) the time position (seconds).
+5. (2 digits) Time position (seconds)

-6. Displays (2 digits) the time position (frames).
+6. (2 digits) Time position (frames)

-7. Measured BPM of the current track.
+7. Measured BPM of the current track

-8. Remaining Time indicates time left of the current track (when activated).
+8. Remaining Time indicates time left of the current track

-9. Auto Cue indicator (when activated).
+9. Auto Cue indicator (when activated)

-10. JET effect indicator (when activated).
+10. JET effect indicator (when activated)

-11. ZIP effect indicator (when activated).
+11. ZIP effect indicator (when activated)

-12. WAH effect indicator (when activated).
+12. WAH effect indicator (when activated)

 13. RELOOP indicates that a loop is still in the memory of the CDJ.